 White Chanterelle (Excellent Edible)

-Chanterelle is a source of dietary fiber, protein (8 essential amino acids), potassium, copper, manganese, iron, Vitamins C, D, B, and A. The presence of these compounds ensures the number of health benefits such as immunomodulatory, anti-inflammatory, antioxidant, antiviral, anti-cancer, antimicrobial and antigenotoxic.
+The fungi are a source of dietary fiber, protein, potassium, copper, manganese, iron, Vitamins C, D, B, and A. The presence of these compounds ensures the number of health benefits such as immunomodulatory, anti-inflammatory, antioxidant, antiviral, anti-cancer, antimicrobial, and antigenotoxic.

-A few studies have suggested that the chanterelle may have potent insecticidal properties that protect the mushroom body against insects and other potentially harmful organisms but are harmless to humans.
+A few studies have suggested that the chanterelles may have potent insecticidal properties that protect the mushroom body against insects and other potentially harmful organisms but are harmless to humans.

 How to cook Chanterelles?